Dear TexCare, #1mybookmark

 Hi Dorte,

-Wash in TexCare Woolwash, which is the best also for washing skins.
-Has the correct pH value m.m.
-You can use washing machine on wool program without centrifugation – but hand washing in bathtubs or the like is also a good option.
-Do not soak, but keep the washing water with the pants in constant motion for a while so that the detergent has time to dissolve the dirt.
-Then rinse in a few teams of clean water.
-The temperature of the water should feel semi-cold, which is about 30°C.
+Wash with TexCare Woolwash, which is also the best for washing leather.
+It has the correct pH value, etc. You can use a washing machine on a wool program without spinning – but hand washing in a bathtub or similar is also a good option.
+Don't soak, but keep the washing water with the pants in constant motion for a while so that the detergent has time to dissolve the dirt.
+Then rinse in a couple of changes of clean water.
+The water temperature should feel lukewarm, which is about 30°C.

-Let the pants dry slowly in a not too hot place.
-After drying, the skin is probably a little stiff, but then you zero and rub the skin between your hands.
-Should there be blotches or stains left, you can take a piece of sandpaper grain 60-80 and lightly sand the surface.
-Possibly the entire surface, so you get the suede sanded nicely everywhere, it gives a nice result.
+Let the trousers air dry slowly in a place that isn't too warm.
+After drying, the leather might be a bit stiff, but just crumple and rub the leather between your hands.
+If there are any marks or spots left, you can take a piece of sandpaper (grit 60-80) and lightly sand the surface.
+You can even do the entire surface, so you get the suede nicely sanded everywhere, it gives a great result.

 |

-I've got some grease stains on my new bright suede jacket.
-Partly on the collar and on one sleeve.
+I've got some grease stains on my new light suede jacket, on the collar and one of the sleeves.
 The jacket can't be washed.

-What can I use to get the stains out?
+What can I use to get rid of the stains?

 L.H.
 Frederikshavn |